 Natashya Sheppard FdScCBT, DipCABT

 Natashya Sheppard FdscCBT, DipCABT has over 15 years of experience working with pets in various roles including veterinary nurse, dog & cat groomer, rescue dog rehabilitation & trainer, dog trainer and behaviourist.
-Natashya qualified with a Diploma in Companion Animal Behaviour through COAPE (Centre Of Applied Pet Ethology) in 2006 and also has successfully completed a FdSc Degree in Canine Behaviour and Training through Bishop Burton College underwritten by the University of Hull.
+Natashya qualified with a Diploma in Companion Animal Behaviour through COAPE (Centre Of Applied Pet Ethology) in 2006 and also has successfully completed a FdSc Degree in Canine Behaviour and Training through Bishop Burton College underwritten by the University of Hull awarded in 2014.

 Natashya received training and tutoring from UK top Behaviourists Dr Peter Neville, Sarah Whitehead and Val Strong while at COAPE.
 She has also attended seminars and lectures including Lincoln Universtities “Lifeskills for Puppies”, hosted by many leaders in the fields of Dog Training and behaviour including Professor Ray Coppinger, Grisha Stewart, Karen Dunbar to mention a few.